Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.delete(index_or_range)

-    Deletes a song from the playlist based on the song's position in the playlist.
+    Deletes a song, or a range of songs, from the playlist based on the song's position in the playlist.

+    A range can be specified by passing a tuple.

 .. function:: MPDClient.deleteid(songid)